Categories

 Max (John Cho) is the single father of teenager Wally (Mia Isaac).
 They have a relationship that’s about as good as you could expect: Max is involved, caring, and kind towards Wally.
 He respects her boundaries, but still nervously keeps tabs on her social life.
 Wally, meanwhile, loves her dad, but feels a bit stonewalled, as he’s never quite known how to talk about Wally’s mother, his ex-wife Nicole (Jen Van Epps), who ran off when she was little.
 Max has finally started dating again, connecting with the younger Annie (Kaya Scodelario), but he feels the need to keep it secret from Wally.

 After a checkup on some headaches he’s been having, Max learns he has a particularly devastating bone cancer located near his brain.
 He has two options: undergo a risky surgery with a 20% success rate or be assigned a life expectancy of one year.
 Max opts for the latter.
-Rather than immediately reveal his terminal diagnosis to Wally, who is prone to panic attacks and fainting, he opts to take her on a road trip to find the right moment.
-The ostensible purpose of the journey is a college reunion for Max; the real reason is to find the estranged Nicole, Wally’s mother, so Wally has someone when Max departs in the not-too-distant future.
+Rather than immediately reveal his terminal diagnosis to Wally, who is prone to panic attacks and fainting, he opts to take her on a road trip to find the right moment to share the bad news.
+The ostensible purpose of the journey is a college reunion for Max; the real reason is to find the estranged Nicole, Wally’s mother, so Wally has someone when Max dies in the not-too-distant future.

-It is a rather excellent specimen of the genre, buoyed by both the cast and by Marks.
+It is a rather excellent specimen of a life-ain’t-fair, laughs-and-tears dramedy, buoyed by both the cast and by Marks.
 Marks’ control of the tone is terrific, ebbing and flowing in the right amounts, always cutting the sentimentality with some pepper in Max and Wally’s banter.
 The sweet moments are touching and life-affirming but never unctuous.
 And the cast is more than up to the challenge.
-Cho is most famous as one half of Harold & Kumar, but he’s emerged as a real actor, conveying the nuance of a self-imposed stoicism cracking at the edges, always sympathetic.
+Cho is most famous as one half of Harold & Kumar, but he’s emerged as a real actor, conveying the nuance of a stoic dad cracking at the edges, always sympathetic.

 Isaac is even better.
 She was the most emotive and human element of the uneven satire Not Okay, and I’m delighted to see her get a proper showcase.
 She’s riveting on screen, perfectly believable as a tempestuous teen, her sadness and confusion blending together.
 She sells the big moments without overselling them.